The Method of Interpretation.

-JESUS CHRIST ALWAYS EXISTED & HAS NO BEGINNING & HAS ALWAYS EXISTED AS THE SON.
+JESUS CHRIST ALWAYS EXISTED & HAS NO BEGINNING & HAS ALWAYS EXISTED AS THE WORD & THE SON.

 But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting.
 Micah 5:2.
 In the margin of the KJV it says that in the original Hebrew text "Everlasting" is literally "the Days of Eternity".

 O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.
 John 17:5